shoshana123/movement-experiment/README.md

 To run this:
   1. Clone the repository to your local machine
-  2. Npm install </br>
+  2. npm install </br>
     Note this version of node is 8.9.0
-  3. Npm run watch
+  3. npm run watch

 I hope you enjoy!